chriswendt/ietf/draft-ietf-stir-passport.md

 **6. Deterministic JSON Serialization**

 JSON, as a canonical format, can include spaces, line breaks and key value pairs can occur in any order and therefore makes it, from a string format, non-deterministic.
-In order to make the digitial signature verification work deterministically, the JSON representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signaling environments, specifically the JWS Protected Header object and JWS Payload object MUST be computed as follows.
+In order to make the digital signature verification work deterministically, the JSON representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signaling environments, specifically the JWS Protected Header object and JWS Payload object MUST be computed as follows.

 The JSON object MUST follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in [RFC7638] Section 3 Step 1 only.
 Step 2 should not be performed; as noted in JWK this is still a legal JWK object.
 The PASSporT header and claim direct members MUST follow the lexicographical ordering rules.
-Any top level JSON members that contain JSON objects or arrays, such as "dest" or "mky" MUST follow their own lexiographical ordering and whitespace and line break rules for the sub-elements.
+Any top level JSON members that contain JSON objects or arrays, such as "dest" or "mky" MUST follow their own lexicographical ordering and whitespace and line break rules for the sub-elements.
 This includes any header or claims defined in future specifications using PASSporT.

 **6.1 Example PASSport deterministic JSON form**